Explaining the Real Presence

 More recently, Spencer authored the book Mackerel Snappers: How to Explain and Defend Even the Most Difficult Teachings of the Catholic Church, which has the imprimatur of Bishop John R. Gaydos of Jefferson City.
 From the existence of God to specific teachings of the Catholic Catholics, Mackerel Snappers explains and defends God's one, true Church, including many sensitive moral issues.
 Through his book, Spencer uses personal anecdotes, as well as solid scriptural and logical reasoning, to help readers learn the foundational tools and resources for answering questions and objections and for spreading the Good News.

-Spencer is currently principal of St. Joseph Cathedral School, which is in Jefferson City, where he lives with his wife and four children.
+Spencer is currently principal of St. Joseph Cathedral School, which is in Jefferson City, where he lives with his wife and five children.